- Category: Blueprints

 - M_LandscapeSand (uses MF_InfinitySand)

 There is also an advanced version of the material that is a combination of all three effects in one landscape.
 Additionally, the extended version supports the MF_InfnityWeather.
 Available in two versions virtual texturing and multilayered

-Let’s take a look at example Sand (M_LandscapeSand) material used on DesertMap:
+Let’s take a look at the example Sand (M_LandscapeSand) material used on DesertMap:

 The material is a combination of four nodes:

 MF_GroundDand – it’s the base material layer of sand that contains a color map, normal map roughness, etc. It can be replaced by any material for example created from GameTextures/Example Project/Any pack.